Data Security & Compliance is fundamental to our business

 DataBlend is a one-of-a-kind Integration Platform as a Service(iPaaS) which provides a secure environment that clients can confidently rely on.
 DataBlend ensures product integrity by following industry standards and best practices of auditing procedures.
 DataBlend best practices include but are not limited to managing high-level security, technologies, and procedures.

-DataBlend successfully completed a Service Organization Controls 2 ( SOC 2 ) Type 2 audit.
-SOC2 is published by AICPA (The American Institute of Certified Public Accountants).
-The SOC 2 Type 2 audit that DataBlend underwent evaluates the effectiveness of service organization’s controls.
-DataBlend was audited based on security, confidentiality, and availability.
+DataBlend undergoes annual System and Organization Controls 2 ( SOC 2 ) Type 2 examination.
+SOC 2 is based on the trust services criteria published by AICPA (The American Institute of Certified Public Accountants).
+DataBlend’s SOC 2 Type 2 examination evaluates the design and operating effectiveness of its controls relevant to security.
 Audit reports are available upon request and reliant on a nondisclosure agreement.

 DataBlend is hosted on a public cloud service provided by Amazon Web Services (AWS).
 Amazon maintains high standards for security for their data centers.
 You can read further about AWS security here:

 The DataBlend website and API are solely accessible via HTTPS.
 This limited access provides protection concerning privacy and integrity of data while in transit.
 DataBlend implements HTTPS to ensure all platform traffic is encrypted and protected from interception.
 Interceptions can be from a variety of sources including unauthorized third-parties or hackers.
 DataBlend also employs an industry standard TLS 1.2 encryption algorithms with a key length of 256 bits.